 Select from more than 130 premium whiskies at this stylish hangout within The Park Tower Knightsbridge hotel.
 Grab a seat at the bar to browse through The Hyde Bar's drinks menu featuring Scotch, Japanese and Canadian whiskies alongside lesser-known Taiwanese, Swedish and Indian tipples.
 If none of those take your fancy, opt for a bourbon or a whisky cocktail.
 There's also a fine choice of cigars at this classy establishment.

-This classy Piccadilly hotel’s whisky bar features more than 300 versions of the grain-based liquor.
-The aptly named and intimate Whisky Bar serves nibbles and cheese pairings with its whiskies, while connoisseur Ivo is on hand to help with your selection.
-Whisky-lovers of all sorts will be catered for at The Athenaeum, with a large menu of malted and blended Scottish whiskies, as well as Irish, North American and Japanese bottles – there’s also the chance to try Welsh and vintage tipples.
+This classy Piccadilly hotel’s bar features more than 100 versions of the grain-based liquor.
+The intimate hideaway serves bar snacks alongside various whisky-based cocktails and straight up whiskies.
+Whisky-lovers of all sorts will be catered for at The Athenaeum, with a large menu of malted and blended Scottish whiskies, as well as Irish, North American and Japanese bottles – there’s also the chance to try the more rarefied English and Dutch tipples.

 The Bar & Grill at Coq d'Argent

 Located in the heart of the City, the Bar & amp; Grill at Coq d'Argent offers over 70 different blends of whisky, including a collection of Japanese whiskies.
 Enjoy your whisky with a snack or tapas from the bar menu, while enjoying the view across London from the heated rooftop garden.